hero-professional-practice-presentation.jpg

 In Sum…

-Thorough preparation and solid planning are vital for the effective implementation of good presentations.
-The work you present also has to be up to scratch.
-Ultimately though a lot rests on your personality.
-Throughout your presentations strive to come across as reasonable and likable, maintain eye contact with the members of your audience, speak articulately and passionately about your work, listen to comments and attempt to answer any questions put to you as best you can.
-Your clients, prospective or actual, need to be convinced that you are the not only the right designer for the job, but are also going to be easy to get along with.
-The more you satisfy clients of this important criteria, the more you’ll be trudging back from the supermarket laden with food from all the well-paid jobs you’ll have won!
+Throughout your presentations, strive to come across as reasonable and likeable.
+Maintain eye contact with your audience, speak articulately and passionately about your work, listen to comments, and attempt to answer any questions as best you can.
+Your clients need to be convinced that you are not only the right designer for the job, but are also going to be easy to get along with.

 Don't, through lack of preparation or confidence, allow stage fright to overshadow your presentations.
 Image used with permission of © Linus Gelber.

-Spending time on preparation, being yourself and showing first-rate work will help you turn out confident performances time and again!
+Spending time on preparation, being yourself and showing first-rate work will help you turn out confident performances time and again.
 Image used with permission of © Linus Gelber.

 Find us on the Gram